MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 # Woocommerce Global Coupons Plugin

-A custom plugin development to generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.
+Generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.

-Planned structure: Global Coupons - Coupon Operations - Preview - Reports
+General structure: Global Coupons - Coupon Operations - Preview - Reports - Settings

-Planned restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval
+Current restrictions: First Order, Required Number of Orders, Required Amount of Orders, Special For You, Required Number of Reviews, Activate Date Interval

 Usage: